Canning tomato juice is so easy! This step-by-step photo tutorial will show you how to can homemade tomato juice in no time.

 - Fork or Lid Wand

 - Old towels or rags to set the hot jars on

-(If you are new to canning and need to buy both the jar lifter and a funnel, it’s cheaper to get this Ball Canning Utensil Set.)
+(If you are new to canning and need to buy both the jar lifter and a funnel, it’s cheaper to get this Canning Essentials Set.)

 3. Cook until soft, about 10 minutes.